Frequently Asked Questions

 How many appointments can I get per day or per week?

-If you have to cancel an appointment, we ask that you do this online, by phone, or by coming in as soon as you know you can’t make it.
+If you have to cancel an appointment, we ask that you cancel your appointment online, by phone, or by coming in as soon as you know you can’t make it.
 This will give another student an opportunity to take that spot.
-If you don’t cancel within 2 hours of the start of the consultation, then it will be counted as a “no-show”.
-The Academic Support Services policy states that, after two no-shows, you will not be able to pre-book appointments for the remainder of the quarter.
+You can cancel yourself on our scheduling system up to 10 minutes before your appointment time.
+If you do not cancel, then it will be counted as a “no-show”.
+After four no-shows, the booking system will not let you pre-book any more appointments without talking to us and asking us to unblock your account.
+You can always still get a hold of us or come in and we can make appointments for you until your account is unblocked.

 Can I just come into the Writing Center to write or work on a computer?